N-nitrosamine contamination in brief

-In 2018, certain types of nitrosamines (N‑nitrosodiethylamine (NDEA) and N-nitrosodimethylamine (NDMA)) were detected in a number of active substances used in the treatment of hypertension and in related medicines.
-Nitrosamines are known as possible carcinogens for humans: only very low amounts are acceptable according to current regulatory requirements (ICH M7 “cohort of concern”).
-Their detection requires highly sensitive analytical methods.
-As clarified by the European Medicines Agency (EMA), their presence in active substances may be linked to several factors, such as processing conditions, accidental introduction due to cross-contamination (due to processes running in parallel on the same production lines), recovery procedures for solvents, or also from degradation of the substance.
+In 2018, certain types of nitrosamines (N‑nitrosodiethylamine – NDEA – and N-nitrosodimethylamine – NDMA) were detected in a number of active substances used in the treatment of hypertension and in related medicines.
+N-nitrosamines are known as possible carcinogens for humans.
+Only very low amounts are acceptable according to current regulatory requirements (ICH M7 “cohort of concern”), but their detection requires highly sensitive analytical methods.
+As clarified by the European Medicines Agency (EMA), their presence in active substances may be linked to several factors, such as processing conditions, accidental introduction due to cross-contamination (i.e. processes running in parallel on the same production lines), recovery procedures for solvents, or from degradation of the substance.

 Rapid implementation of the revised sartan monographs on 1 April 2021